What is the Trinity CertTESOL?

-- The Intensive 4-week course of 40 hours a week will prepare you to start a career as a TEFL teacher.
+- The Intensive 4-week face-to-face course of 40 hours a week will prepare you to start a career as a TEFL teacher.
 You will be in the school from 9:00-18:00, Monday to Friday and have assignments to complete in the evenings and at weekends.

-- The Part-time course of 6-12 hours a week runs for 14-15 weeks (depending on timetable and time of year).
+- The Part-time face-to-face course of 6-12 hours a week runs for 14-15 weeks (depending on timetable and time of year).
 This mode is suitable for people in full-time education or employment who live locally.
 It includes intensive weekend sessions and two evenings per week.

 Why is it a useful qualification?

 The CertTESOL is accredited by Ofqual and respected around the world.
 It is a Level 5 qualification, the equivalent of second year on an undergraduate degree.
 Having the qualification will help you to get a job with a good school in the destination of your choice.